 When you decide to pursue a medical malpractice claim, there is no doubt that you will need the help of an attorney with solid experience in medical mistake cases.
 A competent medical malpractice attorney will approach your case with knowledge of where to begin, what important evidence to look for, and how to communicate with healthcare providers and insurance companies in a firm, professional way.
 Best of all, they will have established connections with medical experts who can offer valuable testimony about your child’s condition and how your doctor’s treatment may have violated the standard of care.
 When it comes time to negotiate for the financial compensation your family deserves, an attorney who specializes in medical malpractice cases will be able to get you the maximum amount available in your case.

 Don’t go through this harrowing process alone.
-If you suspect that your child has suffered from a medical mistake, contact the experts at Oshman & Mirisola at (800) 400-8182 to discuss your options.
+If you suspect that your child has suffered from a medical mistake, contact the experts at The Oshman Firm at (800) 400-8182 to discuss your options.